mosra/m.css/doc/documentation/python.rst

 -------------------------------

 ..
-[2] :py:`i.type` is extracted out of function annotation.
-If the types
+[2] :py:`i.type` is extracted out of function parameter type, function
-    aren't annotated, the annotation is empty.
+    return type, property type and data type annotation.
+If the types aren't annotated, the annotation is empty.
 ..
 [3] :py:`page.has_*_details` and :py:`i.has_details` are :py:`True` if
     there is detailed description, function parameter documentation or *documented* enum value listing that makes it worth to render the full